drts01/notes/stackedit/edu/Python - Viv.md

 # Session 1 - Best Practices
-Enforcing a baseline of common best practices to develop good coding habbits and hygiene.
+Enforcing a baseline of common best practices to develop good coding habits and hygiene.

 ### Formatting
 #### What